 SBJSA is very proud to recognize and introduce our staff to you.
 We take pride in our employees and the certifications and training that they are required to have before working at SBJSA.
-All sailing instructors an staff working with our campers are required to possess the following certifications:
+All sailing instructors an staff working with our students are required to possess the following certifications:

 US Sailing Level I or greater Instructor Certification

 US Sailing Power Boat Basics (Via SBJSA)

 Red Cross First Aid

 NYS Safe Boating Certification

 Complete 1 week minimum staff training at SBJSA

 Completion of the SBJSA Employee Expectations Training